0w0i0n0g0/hangl_click_api/README.md

 __PLEASE__ make sure that the link you put in to the SVG url maker should contain https:// or http://.

-  - ex) The created SVG url looks like : https://server.com/?url=https://han.gl/24663/stats
+  - EX) The created SVG url looks like : https://server.com/?url=https://han.gl/24663/stats

   - NOT : https://server.com/?url=han.gl/24663/stats